NilsDroste/nilsdroste.github.io/02_about.md

 ---

 <p class="message">
   I will be on the 2018 job market!
+[Here]((http://nils.droste.io/research/EFT-world/Droste-et-al_2017_On a global mechanism for biodiversity financing.pdf)) is my dissertation crown-jewel (job market) paper.
+It's a policy design study for a global biodiversity financing mechanism.
 </p>

 I am a PhD candidate interested in applied econometric research on public finance institutions for conservation and participatory governance mechanisms for sustainable development and public good provision.